The database lives on your machine.

 iv.Briefs & deltas generated on demand from that databaseLOCAL

-v.Long-form synthesis · routed via our proxy to Anthropic / OpenAI / Google, zero-retentionIN TRANSIT
+v.Long-form synthesis · routed via our proxy to Anthropic / OpenAI / Google under their policiesIN TRANSIT

 vi.Or bring your own key · model calls go direct from your machineYOUR KEY